-However, despite the many long-term benefits of focused growth, we need to be mindful that locating sensitive populations in close proximity to local sources of air pollution (such as freeways and industrial facilities) can expose people to harmful air pollution.
-As noted, concentrations of TACs and fine PM can be substantially elevated adjacent to and downwind of these sources, putting people who live there at risk of developing negative health effects.
-Fortunately, negative health effects can be greatly reduced when distance is increased between the source of air pollution and sensitive land uses, and/or when measures are taken to reduce or remove air pollution (for example, through the use of vegetation or air filtration).
-Accordingly, the Air District has provided a list of best practices that should be applied when placing sensitive land uses in areas with high levels of air pollution or in close proximity to local sources of air pollution.
+However, despite the many long-term benefits of focused growth, the Air District cautions that locating sensitive populations in close proximity to major sources of air pollution (such as freeways and large industrial facilities) can expose people to harmful air pollution.
+As noted, concentrations of TACs and fine PM can be substantially elevated adjacent to and downwind of these sources, putting people who live there at risk of developing adverse health effects.
+Fortunately, negative health effects can be greatly reduced when distance is increased between the source of air pollution and sensitive land uses, and/or when measures are taken to reduce to remove air pollution (for example, through the use of air filtration).
+Accordingly, the Air District has provided a list of best practices that should be applied when placing sensitive land uses in areas with high levels if air pollution or in close proximity to local sources of air pollution.

 The Air District acknowledges that local governments consider and balance many factors when making local land use decisions.
-This guidebook provides important public health information that the Air District encourages cities and counties to consider along with other issues, such as housing needs, economic development priorities, and other quality of life issues.
-As previously stated, the overarching goal of this document is to support efficient and sustainable land use development while assuring clean, healthy air for existing and future residents.
+This guidebook provides public health and air quality information to be considered along with other issues, such as housing needs, economic development priorities, and other quality of life issues.
+As previously stated, the overarching goal of this guidebook is to support and encourage infill development while promoting clean, healthy air for existing and future residents.
 Careful community planning can address the competing issues created by the need for infill development, while also protecting public health.
-The purpose of Planning Healthy Places is to provide local planners and developers with the information and tools needed to make their communities as health-protective as can be (from an air quality perspective).
-Local governments can be proactive about understanding where sensitive land uses are located in their community, and in taking measures to improve local air quality and health.
+This guidebook provides local governments with the information and tools needed to make their communities as health-protective as can be (from an air quality perspective).